-Sponsored by the UVA Law Diversity, Equity and Belonging Committee; the Student Bar Association; and the Black Law Students Association
+Sponsored by the UVA Law Diversity, Equity and Belonging Committee and student organizations noted below

 About the Diversity, Equity and Belonging Committee